Shihan150/iloscar/README.md

 ![image](https://github.com/Shihan150/iloscar/assets/57557675/8fda005f-e110-484e-b072-6222f2b9ecfe)

-* If you encounter an error similar to the figure below, it means that some degassing rates exceed the default upper boundary in Table 3.
+* If you encounter an error similar to the figure below, it means that some degassing rates exceed the default upper boundary in Step 3 table.
-Adjust the values in the second and third rows of Table 3 accordingly.
+Adjust the values in the second and third rows of Step 3 table accordingly.

 ![image](https://user-images.githubusercontent.com/57557675/232137441-c1a4c47b-5420-46a0-a88f-2f6841de7991.png)